 Funding: Dr. Jala is funded by NIH/NCI grant (R21CA191683-01) and supported by James Graham Brown Cancer Center and Dept. of Microbiology and Immunology, University of Louisville.

-Provenance: This is a Guest Commentary commissioned by Section Editor Fengbo Tan (Department of Gastrointestinal Surgery, Xiangya Hospital, Central South University, Changsha, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Fengbo Tan (Department of Gastrointestinal Surgery, Xiangya Hospital, Central South University, Changsha, China).

 - Koren O, Goodrich JK, Cullender TC, et al. Host remodeling of the gut microbiome and metabolic changes during pregnancy.
 Cell 2012;150:470-80.
 [Crossref] [PubMed]